Q: Does everyone who comes in for an assessment enter into treatment?

 Q: What is medication-assisted therapy?

-Medications like Vivitrol and Suboxone are used by some clients in combination with individual and group treatment to control cravings or feelings of reward from the use of alcohol, street drugs, or prescription drugs.
+Medications like Vivitrol are used by some clients in combination with individual and group treatment to control cravings or feelings of reward from the use of alcohol, street drugs, or prescription drugs.

 When helpful, some of our individual client treatment plans do include a medication component.
 However, medication-assisted therapy isn’t suitable for everyone.